-If you’re thinking about playing the New York City real estate game, you’ll need to learn the terminology.
-While pursuing properties you’ve probably come across some foreign words and phrases, so first things first.
-Learn what you’re reading and what you hear before you can wheel and deal on the apartment of your dreams.
+If you’re thinking about playing the New York City real estate game or learning to become a real estate agent, you’ll need to learn the terminology.
+While browsing properties online, you’ve probably come across some foreign words and phrases, so first things first.
+Learn what you’re reading and what you hear before you can wheel and deal with real estate in New York City.

 A comprehensive summary of facts regarding the property title, including ownership and legal proceedings related to the title.

 A property that is in contact with, or attached to, another property.
 Same as contiguous.

 The property rights an owner has to the airspace above their property or ground; city ordinances and necessity determine these rights.

 Alcove StudioAlcove Studio

 A studio apartment with adjoining space adjacent to the living room.
 Often you can add a wall to create a bedroom.

 An estimate of a particular property’s value is based on a comprehensive examination of its location and other related factors.